When I underwent a mini gastric bypass I had little knowledge about bariatric surgery.

 Leading up to my decision to have surgery I was tired and struggling to muster the energy to continue with life.
 I had never felt so depressed and in need of change.

-As I researched the benefits and effects of bariatric surgery I began learning how it could change my life: I saw that a healthy future was possible and I could grow old for my daughter and husband.
+As I researched the benefits and effects of bariatric surgery for diabetes, I began learning how it could change my life: I saw that a healthy future was possible and I could grow old for my daughter and husband.
 Looking back, having surgery was the best thing I've ever done for myself.
-With the diabetes now in remission I am in back in control and loving life once again.
+Just after my surgery, I was diagnosed with NAFLD (non alcoholic fatty liver disease).
+This had been caused by long term use of my medication for my diabetes.
+I am now learning to adjust my lifestyle to help my condition and with my diabetes now classed as a type 1 and 1/2, I am taking back control and learning to love life once again.

 At the start of my weight loss journey there were so many questions I needed answered.
 Initially I couldn't find anyone to share my experiences with.
 It wasn’t until I started a Facebook support group that I realised I was not alone: I learned how thousands of other people were also anxious to learn how to harness the benefits of weight loss surgery.